Data exports

 Training data export

-Use the following commands to manage training data exports:
+The following examples outline how to manage training data exports.

 Create training data export

-To create training data export, use TrainingDataExport.create and define the deployment ID, as shown in the following example:
+To create a training data export, use TrainingDataExport.create and define the deployment ID:

 from datarobot.models.deployment import TrainingDataExport